Blog post

 Step 3: Instantly create an account

-Once the customer provides the minimal required information, you can instantly issue mobile banking login credentials.
+Once the customer provides the minimum required information, you can instantly issue mobile banking login credentials.
 But is it safe to do so?

-That’s how most digital banks have managed to grow their user bases in record time.
-Instead of instantly intimidating prospects with a mountain of paperwork, they settle for Simplified Due Diligence, or “SDD” — a KYC policy that assumes low risks of money laundering and other regulatory breaches and is mainly applied to low-value accounts.
+That’s why most digital banks have turned to Simplified Due Diligence and, as a result, have grown their user bases in record time.
+Instead of instantly intimidating prospects with a mountain of paperwork, they settle for Simplified Due Diligence, or SDD — a KYC policy that assumes low risks of money laundering and other regulatory breaches and is mainly applied to low-value accounts.

 Only after the user has gotten a good taste of their new account and has tried some basic features are they asked for additional regulatory-driven information.